akbarmridho/IF3310-wbd-rest/README.md

 ## Endpoint Documentation

-The majority of the api documentation is written in OpenAPI format inside docs folder.
+The majority of the API documentation is written in OpenAPI format inside [docs folder](docs/v1.json).
 However, there are two endpoint that are not written there

 ### Endpoint GET `/anime/:id/episodes/:episode_number/stream`

 Receive access token cookie or basic authentication.
-This will return mp4 vidoe stream.
+This will return mp4 video stream.

 ### Endpoint POST `/file`